-CPCs PROVIDED VIRTUALLY CPCs ROUTINELY PROMOTED FALSE MEDICAL NO MEDICAL CARE.
-CLAIMS AND USED DECEPTIVE PRACTICES.
-Many CPC websites used language and imagery signifying they were providers of medical services but the services most commonly offered were not medical.
-The most common CPC service was a pregnancy test-usually a self-administered urine-stick test.
-The second most common CPC offering was "free" goods, which pregnant people typically had to earn.
-More than 1⁄2 of CPCs offered "non-diagnostic" ultrasound as a tool to signal medical legitimacy and persuade people to carry their pregnancies to term.
-Many CPCs offered sexuality "education" as a vehicle for medical disinformation and ideological messaging.
-Almost none of the CPCs provided prenatal care.
-Only 1 of the 607 CPCs provided contraception care.
-Almost /3 of CPCs promoted patently false and/or biased medical claims about pregnancy, abortion, contraception, and reproductive health care providers.
-"Abortion Pill Reversal" - an unethical practice and nonscientific claim - is a CPC priority.
-More than /3 of CPCs promoted APR; in some states more than /2 promoted APR.
-Fewer than /2 of CPCs indicated they had a licensed medical professional.
-None indicated whether medical professionals were employed or volunteers, or full- or part-time.
-Many CPCs deceptively claimed on their website to have no agenda and to provide full and unbiased information.
-CPCs seek to intercept people seeking health care - 10% operated mobile units that can locate near abortion clinics to confuse their patients.
-Online, CPCs employ digital tactics to intercept people searching for abortion care.
-STATE-FUNDED CPCs ARE MORE HARMFUL CPCs APPEAR TO BE LOCAL BUT ARE PART THAN PRIVATELY FUNDED CENTERS.
-OF A GLOBAL ANTI-ABORTION NETWORK.
+► CPCs ROUTINELY PROMOTED FALSE MEDICAL CLAIMS AND USED DECEPTIVE PRACTICES.

+- Almost 2/3 of CPCs promoted patently false and/or biased medical claims about pregnancy, abortion, contraception, and reproductive health care providers. - "Abortion Pill Reversal" an unethical practice and nonscientific claim - is a CPC priority.
+More than 1⁄3 of CPCs promoted APR; in some states more than 1⁄2 promoted APR. - ► Fewer than 1⁄2 of CPCs indicated they had a licensed medical professional.
+None indicated whether medical professionals were employed or volunteers, or full- or part-time. - Many CPCs deceptively claimed on their website to have no agenda and to provide full and unbiased information. - CPCs seek to intercept people seeking health care 10% operated mobile units that can locate near abortion clinics to confuse their patients.
+Online, CPCs employ digital tactics to intercept people searching for abortion care. - ► CPCs APPEAR TO BE LOCAL BUT ARE PART OF A GLOBAL ANTI-ABORTION NETWORK.